margusmartsepp/margusmartsepp.github.io/Testing.md

    1. [ ] Batch processing of the patient upload information has not been considered
    1. [ ] Other system components that may be required (x-ray upload, lab results reporting) have not been considered

+# Automation Testing
+The Sample Exam Q&A Set originates from [https://www.istqb.org/certifications/test-automation-engineer] and is here for searchability and quotations to allow faster learning.
+Visit their site for the most up-to-date version.

+Sample Exam set A | Version 1.1

+1. ### Question #1 (1 point)
+Which of the following is considered to be an advantage of test automation over manual testing?
+   1. [ ] The time required for test execution is lengthened and the coverage is increased
+   1. [ ] The time required for test execution is shortened and the coverage is increased
+   1. [ ] The time required for test execution is lengthened and the coverage is reduced
+   1. [ ] The time required for test execution is shortened and the coverage is reduced

+1. ### Question #2 (1 point)
+Which of the following is an important technical success factor for any significant automation project?
+   1. [ ] The TAA must be designed for learnability
+   1. [ ] The TAA must support the ability to automate all manual tests
+   1. [ ] The SUT must be self-documenting
+   1. [ ] The GUI interaction and data must be coupled with the graphical interface

+1. ### Question #3 (3 points)
+You are deciding on the functional test automation approach for a highly complex system which is expected to be used in production for many years.
+You have already conducted a survey with the major tool vendors and you have determined that you will not be able to use any of their tools to create your test automation due to the non-standard interfaces that were required for the software.
+You and the developers have decided that your best automation approach will be through custom interfaces implemented specifically for testing.
+What are two concerns you should have with this approach?
+   1. [ ] If the interfaces are not disabled before release, there could be a security risk
+   1. [ ] The performance of the test interfaces may be much faster than the performance of the real interfaces
+   1. [ ]  The effort spent to develop test automation will not be justified by the expected lifespan of the code in production
+   1. [ ] Because there is a high level of intrusion, there may be false alarms generated
+   1. [ ] Because there is a low level of intrusion, the test results will not be representative of the production code